 No longer are we debating whether climate change will have catastrophic effects on human and non-human life; it’s quite clear we’re already there.
 The question has now become: how much damage are we willing to witness before we actually take substantive measures to stop it?

-Within just the last few weeks, Europe witnessed one of the most intense heat wave ever recorded, with temperatures in the UK, Belgium, the Netherlands, Germany, and France setting all-time record highs of 101.7, 104, 105.3, 106.7, and 114.6 degrees Fahrenheit respectively—and as a result, whether from direct or indirect causes, human lives were lost.
+In 2019, Europe witnessed one of the most intense heat wave ever recorded, with temperatures in the UK, Belgium, the Netherlands, Germany, and France setting all-time record highs of 101.7, 104, 105.3, 106.7, and 114.6 degrees Fahrenheit respectively—and as a result, whether from direct or indirect causes, human lives were lost.

 As we continue our steamroll towards planetary breakdown, we risk these extreme weather events occurring in greater frequency and severity.
 That means our continued failure to reconstruct unsustainable industries and enforce meaningful market and political policies will result in increasing human and non-human fatalities.

 Even worse, current research indicates these climatic consequences are set to disproportionately affect lower-income communities less equipped with the technology, information, and infrastructure to keep their people safe.

 Beyond the human cost, these developments spell disaster for farmed animals trapped on factory farms.